Babitdor/InstaChain/README.md

 Basically similar to how you support a content creator.

 It was built using Solidity and React JS. <br>

-Web3Js was used to Autheticate/Retrieve Crypto Wallet Data.
+Web3Js was used to Autheticate/Retrieve Crypto Wallet Data.<br>

-Ganache was used as the testing Blockchain Enivornment.
+Ganache was used as the testing Blockchain Enivornment.<br>

+Chai and chai-as-promised was used for testing the Solidity contracts.

+Truffle was used to Compile/Deploy the contracts to the Blockchain.

 ## Available Scripts